Walther P38 BB Pistol Review

 The Walther P38 BB pistol is supplied with an excellent illustrated instruction manual.
 This provides considerable operational and safety information for using the Umarex P08 blowback pistol.
 It’s in English, French and Spanish.
 Also included a leaflet explaining how to register your airgun (for warranty purposes) and a useful “Airgun Safety Rules” leaflet.

 SAFETY FIRST.
+As with all BB-firing airguns, it’s necessary to wear shooting glasses when firing this airgun.
+Also do not shoot at hard surfaces or water.
+BBs tend to bounce off these surfaces and may hit you, or something other than what you intended.
+If in doubt, don’t pull the trigger!
 Due to the realistic appearance of this product, handle it as you would a firearm.
 Do not display it in public or in any place where it could be mistaken for a cartridge firearm.
-This air pistol is for use with .177 caliber lead pellets, not steel BBs.

 6-YARD TEST TARGETS